Gikoskos/chessgame-cli/README.md

 ## Overview

 ChessLib is a chess game implementation in C. It can be used as a library, to simulate a simple chess game with almost all rules (only en passant and checkmate don't work at the moment).
-Only use it for testing purposes please, since it's at a very early stage of development.
 To test out the engine you can run chessgame which is a console-based game running on ChessLib.
-Note that for now it only supports human players and a random-move computer player.
+Note that for now it only supports human players and a computer player which chooses random moves.

 The thought process behind this project was for me to implement a chess engine for the first time, without seeing code from other projects or how implementations of chess engines are generally done.

-If you find any bugs or encounter problematic behavior, either do a pull-request or file a bug report (issues on github).
+If you find any bugs or encounter problematic behavior, either do a PR or file a bug report.
 If the above methods won't work for you try contacting me on my e-mail.

+Note that some features are still at a very early stage of development, such as checkmate.

 ## How to play